brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

 ### The result

-the complete result might look like this
+the complete result might look like this:  **Note the [async pipe](https://angular.io/docs/ts/latest/guide/pipes.html#!#async-pipe) that puts the whole subscription process into play**

 ```typescript